aprateepQC/MyWikiTest/README.md

 ### Optional Code Integrations ###

 #### Audience Labels ####
 Use labels to create Audience Segments, or groups of users that share a common property or attribute.
 For instance, you can create an audience segment of users who purchase in your app.
 For each audience segment you create, Quantcast will track membership of the segment over time, and generate an audience report that includes their demographics.
 If you have implemented the same audience segments on your website(s), you will see a combined view of your web and app audiences for each audience segment.
-Learn more about how to use audience segments, including how to create segment hierarchies using the dot notation, [here] (https://www.quantcast.com/help/showcase-your-audience-segments/).
+Learn more about how to use audience segments, including how to create segment hierarchies using the dot notation, here: [https://www.quantcast.com/help/showcase-your-audience-segments/] (https://www.quantcast.com/help/showcase-your-audience-segments/).

 There are two ways to assign labels.
 The first is via the `appLabels` property.
 Set the `appLabels` property to record labels related to user properties.
 For example, to assign two labels, “purchaser.ebook” and “sharer.onFB”, you could do this: